 Have you ever experienced mastitis?

-Sometimes it’s associated with fever and chills and later develop into a collection of pus (an abscess) as the body tries to contain it.⠀⠀⠀⠀⠀⠀⠀⠀⠀
+Sometimes it’s associated with fever and chills and later develops into a collection of pus (an abscess) as the body tries to contain it.⠀⠀⠀⠀⠀⠀⠀⠀⠀

-Mums who stop breastfeeding abruptly due to latching issues or weaning and later develop blocked ducts or engorgement are at of mastitis.
-Infected nipple cracks, sores and smoking are also risk factors.⠀⠀⠀⠀⠀⠀⠀⠀⠀
+Mums who stop breastfeeding abruptly due to latching issues or weaning and later develop blocked ducts or engorgement are at risk of mastitis.
+Infected nipple cracks, sores, and smoking are also risk factors.⠀⠀⠀⠀⠀⠀⠀⠀⠀

 How can mastitis be prevented?